Chitransh-22/FairSight/README.md

 ## 🤖 AI Explanation

-After the dashboard renders, FairSight sends the computed fairness metrics — before and after mitigation, including the outcome gap — to a **local LLM served via Ollama** (default: `gemma3:4b`) to generate a plain-language explanation covering what the metrics indicate, likely causes of the observed bias, whether mitigation was effective, remaining risks, and practical recommendations.
+From the **AI Report** tab, clicking **Generate AI Report** sends the computed fairness metrics — before and after mitigation, including the outcome gap — to a **local LLM served via Ollama** (default: `gemma3:4b`) to generate a plain-language explanation covering what the metrics indicate, likely causes of the observed bias, whether mitigation was effective, remaining risks, and practical recommendations.

 The prompt embeds explicit interpretation rules so the model can't misread the numbers:
 - DI closer to 1.0, and moving toward 1.0, means improved fairness